andreivcodes/andreiv.com/src/content/professional/senate.md

 index: 4
 ---

-As the technical co-founder of Senate, I led the development and management of the entire tech stack powering our product.
+As the technical co-founder of Senate, I led the development and maintenance of the entire tech stack powering our product.

 <br></br>